Acry/flappy/DevDox/FlappyBird_0.md

 ## Retrospective

-The program is still tiny, not a lot complexity and lines of code.
+The code base is still tiny, not a lot complexity and lines of code.<br>
-This will change, the scaffold for the states adds a lot of flexibility which results in complexity.
 The call-flow so far:

 ![](Images/Flow1.png)

+## Outlook

+The next part will integrate games-states and reveal visuals of the idle state.

 << [Prepare the toolchain](Toolchain.md) | [TOC](TOC.md) | [Part 1](FlappyBird_1.md) >><br>